-The ancient city of Tyberissos is located on a hill at the eastern end of the Tırmisin (Çevreli) plain, a few kilometers north of Teimiusa (Üçağız).
-The city dominates the entire plain which lies between the foothills of Masikytos (Beydağları) in the north and the low hills parallel to the coastline in the south.
-The name of this fertile plain comes from Trmmis, the name given by the Lycians to their country in their own language.
-The Lycian name of the city is shown as Tubure on the Inscribed Monument (Kheriga Monument) in Xanthos.
-The name Tyberissos has been used since the Hellenistic period.
-According to the inscriptions found in the city, instead of the much closer city of Kyaneai, there was a political relationship with the city of Myra which had a stronger and wider territory.
-Tyberissos and the neighboring Teimiusa may have formed a sympolitea with Myra during the Roman imperial period.
+The ancient city of Tyberissos is located on a hill at the eastern edge of the Tırmisin (Çevreli) plain, a few kilometers north of Teimiusa (Üçağız).
+The settlement dominates the entire plain, which lies between the foothills of Mount Masikytos (Beydağları) to the north and the low hills running parallel to the coastline to the south.
+The name of this fertile plain derives from Trm̃mis, the Lycian designation for their land in their own language.

 Monumental Tomb of Tyberissos